riddhisharma-sudo/purplle-Store-intelligence/README.md

 * **Upgrade to YOLOv10 / RT-DETR:** Incorporating the latest object-detection architectures to further reduce latency and improve edge performance.
 * **Database-Side Aggregations:** Shifting funnel calculations from memory-based Python logic to optimized SQL subqueries for multi-store scale.
-* **Real-time WebSocket Feeds:** Migrating the Live TUI Dashboard from HTTP polling to continuous WebSocket streams to reduce network overhead.
+* **Live Camera Feeds:** Adding native support for RTSP video streams to process live retail security cameras in real-time.
-* **Live Camera Feeds:** Adding native support for RTSP video streams to process live retail security cameras.
+* **Grafana Dashboard:** Exposing PostgreSQL metrics to a hosted Grafana instance for richer time-series visualizations alongside the TUI.

 ---